CeraTheGreat/risc_py/README.md

 The **CLL** and **RET** instructions automatically construct and deconstruct the stack frame.

-You may change the values of the stack arguments. **DO NOT** change the values of the three pointers at n, n+1 and n+2; this will break your program.
+You may change the values of the stack arguments. **DO NOT** change the values of the three pointers at _n_, _n+1_ and _n+2_.
+This will break your program.

 To access stack arguments, you must offset onto the stack behind the current Base Stack Pointer or use a register to pass arguments.
 You should know how many arguments your function takes and therefore know exactly how far to offset.
-If you need to pass an arbitrary number of arguments, consider adding a count argument at n-1 and use that to further offset your program.
+If you need to pass an arbitrary number of arguments, consider adding a count argument at _n-1_ and use that to further offset your program.
 ## Memory Access
 Memory access is done by placing brackets around a *\<DST\>* or *\<SRC\>* value: